OXI-Instruments/OXIWave/README.md

 # SphereEdit

-Largely based on Synthesis Technology WaveEdit, the wavetable and bank editor for the Synthesis Technology [E370](http://synthtech.com/eurorack/E370/) and [E352](http://synthtech.com/eurorack/E352/) Eurorack synthesizer modules.
+Modified version of Synthesis Technology WaveEdit, the wavetable and bank editor for the Synthesis Technology [E370](http://synthtech.com/eurorack/E370/) and [E352](http://synthtech.com/eurorack/E352/) Eurorack synthesizer modules.

+This version works with wavetables that have three dimensions, each of which wraps.
+Geometrically, this is a hyperdimensional donut (a 3-torus).

 ### Building